peterhry/peterhrynkow.com/_drafts/2019-07-13-why-frameworks.md

 ## Frameworks provide a common vocabulary

-After using a framework for a while, you start to speak its language.
-Components, props, state — these mean the same thing in any React project (I hope).
-That means a new hire with React experience should be able to ramp-up quickly on any React project.
+After using a framework for a while, you start speaking its language.
+Components, props, state — these mean the same thing in any React project.
+This improves team communication and helps new team members ramp-up quickly.

-An app built with plain old JavaScript will take longer to ramp up on because it doesn’t follow conventions.
+On the other hand, an app built with plain old JavaScript will take longer to ramp up on because it doesn’t follow conventions.

 ## Frameworks have opinions